 Position Annual Value of Restricted Stock Awards (\$) Non-Employee Chair of the Board or Lead Independent Director 7,500 Audit Committee Chair 18,000 Audit Committee Member (other than Chair) 9,000 Compensation Committee Chair 10,000 Compensation Committee Member (other than Chair) 5,000 Nominating and Corporate Governance Committee Chair 10,000 Nominating and Corporate Governance Committee Member (other than Chair) 5,000 meeting of stockholders.
 Directors who are newly appointed to any of these positions will receive a pro rata award based on their period of service in that position.
-Also effective as of April 2022, all outstanding equity awards held by non-employee directors, including awards granted before April 2022, will vest in full immediately prior to the consummation of a change in control (as defined in the 2016 become effective after the 2022 annual meeting.
-Under these guidelines, each non-employee director must own fully vested shares having a fair market value of at least three times the director's annual cash retainer by the later of the fifth anniversary of the date of adoption of the guidelines or the fifth anniversary of the date of the nonemployee director's initial appointment to the board.
+Also effective as of April 2022, all outstanding equity awards held by nonemployee directors, including awards granted before April 2022, will vest in full immediately prior to the consummation of a change in control (as defined in the 2016 Plan at the time of such change in control).

+All of these awards will vest in full on the earlier of the first anniversary of the date of grant or the date of the next annual become effective after the 2022 annual meeting.
+Under these guidelines, each non-employee director must own fully vested shares having a fair market value of at least three times the director's annual cash retainer by the later of the fifth anniversary of the date of adoption of the guidelines or the fifth anniversary of the date of the non-employee director's initial appointment to the board.